3 Great Reasons to Learn a Skilled Trade in Atlanta

 1. Plenty of Anticipated Job Openings

 Atlanta is growing quickly, a trend that is expected to continue.
-Just consider the numbers: In 2015, the Atlanta metro area had a population of close to 5.9 million.
-By 2020, the population is predicted to reach more than 6.1 million, an increase of 4.7 percent.1 And by 2050, the metro area's population could reach nine million people.6
+Just consider the numbers: In 2017, the Atlanta metro area had a population of close to 5.9 million.1 By 2040, the population is predicted to reach more than eight million, an increase of more than 35 percent.2

 This growth creates a lot of work for people in the skilled trades.
 After all, someone needs to maintain the electrical systems, build the houses, fix the plumbing problems, and perform the countless other jobs that people in Atlanta depend on for comfortable lives.
 But employers are having trouble finding workers with the right training.
 Take a look at these stats:

-- From June 2017 to June 2018, the construction sector in Atlanta gained 8,400 new jobs.
-That's an increase of 6.9 percent, which is well above the national average of 3.9 percent.2
+- From June 2018 to June 2019, the construction sector in Atlanta gained 8,000 new jobs.
+That's an increase of 6.3 percent, which is well above the national average of 2.7 percent.3

-- In 2017, 78 percent of surveyed Georgia contractors said they were having problems hiring workers for craft positions.3
+- In 2018, 83 percent of surveyed Georgia contractors said they were having problems hiring workers for craft positions.4

-- In another survey, 63 percent of surveyed construction professionals in the state said that a shortage of skilled workers has kept them from bidding on projects.4
+- In another survey, 63 percent of surveyed construction professionals in the state said that a shortage of skilled workers has kept them from bidding on projects.5

 So, which trades are most in demand?
 WorkSource Atlanta compiled a list based on careers with the highest anticipated job openings in Atlanta over the next five years.
 To make the list, a career also had to require less than a four-year bachelor's degree and pay more than $10 an hour.
-The list includes the following skilled trades.5 (Unless otherwise noted, the median annual wages are for the Atlanta-Sandy Springs-Roswell metropolitan area in 2016.6)
+The list includes the following skilled trades.6 (Unless otherwise noted, the average annual wages are for the Atlanta-Sandy Springs-Roswell metropolitan area in 2017.7)

 2. Job Satisfaction in a Happy City